go-task/task/docs/docs/usage.md

 Each task has only one checksum stored for its `sources`.
-If you want to distinguish a task by any of its input variables, you can add those variables as part of the task's label and it will be considered a different task.
+If you want to distinguish a task by any of its input variables, you can add those variables as part of the task's label, and it will be considered a different task.

 This is useful if you want to run a task once for each distinct set of inputs until the sources actually change.
-For example if the sources depend on the value of a variable, or you want the task to rerun if some arguments change even if the source hasn't.
+For example, if the sources depend on the value of a variable, or you if you want the task to rerun if some arguments change even if the source has not.

 :::